mareo1997/Task/README.md

 PUT

 http://localhost:8080/tasks/?id=1

+Had trouble incorporating using only id as param.
+So used a request body to complete the task.

 Takes input in JSON format.
 Below is an example of a format that should be accpted.
 If the task is updated then the message UPDATE SUCCESSFUL and 200 will return if not then INVALID FORM DATA and 400.